-This project was initiated by Martin J. Osborne in 2006 when he was the first Managing Editor of the (Open Access) journal Theoretical Economics.
-(He was a member of the independent group that founded the journal, which was later taken over by the Econometric Society.)
+I (Martin J. Osborne) initiated this project in 2006 when I was the first Managing Editor of the (Open Access) journal Theoretical Economics.
+(I was a member of the independent group that founded the journal, which was later taken over by the Econometric Society.)
 The purpose of the project was to convert into BibTeX the plain text references in accepted articles so that they could easily be consistently formatted.

 With funding from the Student Experience Program of Project Open Source | Open Access at the University of Toronto, Fabian Qifei Bai created the first version of the conversion script in the Spring of 2007.

-When Bai graduated from the University of Toronto later in 2007, Osborne took over the coding and wrote a front end for public use, using the Open Journals System of the Public Knowledge Project as a framework.
-He has continued to develop both the conversion engine and the front end since then.
+When Bai graduated from the University of Toronto later in 2007, I took over the coding and wrote a front end for public use, using the Open Journals System of the Public Knowledge Project as a framework.
+I have continued to develop both the conversion engine and the front end since then.

-Starting in the summer of 2023, Osborne reimplemented the system using the Laravel framework, at the same time making many improvements in the conversion engine.
+Starting in the summer of 2023, I reimplemented the system using the Laravel framework, at the same time making many improvements in the conversion engine.
 The new version was released on 2024.3.15.

 The source code is available on Github: https://github.com/osbornemj/text2bib.